+- No OSS or ISS for the qualifying semester.
+1. - 2.
+At least 95% Average Daily Attendance (hours) for the qualifying semester.
+All absences (including medical) will count against students' average daily attendance with the exception of school-sponsored absences. - A grade of 85% or better in the course in which they choose to exempt.
+3

+Additional Guidelines:

-- 1. No OSS or ISS for the qualifying semester. - At least 95% Average Daily Attendance (hours) for the qualifying semester.
-All absences (including medical) will count against students' average daily attendance with the exception of school-sponsored absences. - 3.
-A grade of 85% or better in the course in which they choose to exempt.
-Additional Guidelines: - The student must be enrolled at Smith-Cotton High School before October 1st (1st semester) or February 1st (second semester). - 2.
-The following courses are not eligible for final exam exemption: - a.
-Any courses in which the final exam is also an end-of-course exam - b.
-Personal Finance - c.
-All Dual Credit Courses (whether taken for dual credit or not) - d.
+- The student must be enrolled at Smith-Cotton High School before October 1st (1st 1. semester) or February 1st (second semester). - The following courses are not eligible for final exam exemption: 2. - a.
+Any courses in which the final exam is also an end-of-course exam b.
+Personal Finance - All Dual Credit Courses (whether taken for dual credit or not) c. d.
 All A.P.
-Courses (whether or not A.P. exam is taken) - e.
-Levels III and IV for all Foreign Language courses - f.
+Courses (whether or not A.P. exam is taken)

+- Levels III and IV for all Foreign Language courses e. - f.
 Business Tech.
-II, Accounting II & III, Computer Programming, Web Page Design, Entrepreneurship, Advanced Marketing, and Sports & Entertainment - g.
-Final performances for Vocal, Instrumental and Theatre courses - Any student who wishes to be exempt from a final exam must return the completed exemption form with parent signature to Mrs. McRoy in the front office prior to the deadline. - a.
-1st semester deadline December 12th - b.
-2nd semester deadline May 7th (seniors & graduating juniors) & May 12th (sophomores and juniors) - 4.
+II, Accounting II & III, Computer Programming, Web Page Design, Entrepreneurship, Advanced Marketing, and Sports & Entertainment - Final performances for Vocal, Instrumental and Theatre courses g. - 3.
+Any student who wishes to be exempt from a final exam must return the completed exemption form with parent signature to Mrs. McRoy in the front office prior to the deadline. - 4.
 If a student exempts an exam, the final grade for the course will be the grade earned following the last assignment prior to the final exam.